 You need to return your keys to the office by 5pm on the end date of your tenancy at the latest.

-In most cases, this will consist of your front door key and your room key; please come in during office hours; If you are not able to do this yourself, give your keys to a friend of flat-mate in Plymouth who can bring them in for you.
+In most cases, this will consist of your front door key and your room key; please come in during office hours; If you are not able to do this yourself, give your keys to a friend or flat-mate in Plymouth who can bring them in for you.

 We strongly advise you not to send keys through the post.

-Keys MUST be returned in a padded envelope, containing a note with your name, and property address inside.
+If you do need to post them, then the keys MUST be returned in a padded envelope, containing a note with your name, and property address inside.

 If you do not return your room key, we will have to have a replacement key cut; there will be a £30 + VAT charge for each key; this covers the time to go to the house to check which key is needed, then go to cut a replacement, and return to the property to check it works.